bee-form/bee-form.github.io/docs/getting-started/introduction/index.md

 # Introduction

-Bee Form is a sophisticated forming system, capable of handling the most complicated form requirements.
+Bee Form is a sophisticated form system, capable of handling the most complicated form requirements.
 On top of that, is a very simple, light-weight, function based API.